Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom. Marcel Proust

 Reading this story never fails to make me cry.
 There’s something so moving about its simple message.
 These days, I spend a lot of time thinking about what gives a life meaning and the way, if we are lucky enough to figure out how we can make the world more beautiful, this enriches our lives.

 Today, I started thinking about all the people who bring joy to my life because of the way they are living theirs.
 Not just my family and dearest friends who hold me close and keep me upright on the darkest days, but all the wonderful people I have and continue to rely on in varied and important ways.
 From the doctor I see once a year who never fails to say Jimmy’s name and ask how I am; to every teacher and counselor who has believed in, loved and inspired my children; to Dawn, dog trainer extraordinaire, who took a small, scared, neurotic little black dog (that we didn’t have the time, energy or know-how to train) and turned him into an irreplaceable member of our family.
-My Kaia sisters, my tribe of writers, my fellow Rotarians, my Salt Water community.
+My Kaia sisters, my family of writers, my fellow Rotarians, my Salt Water community.
 Men and women who inspire me, teach me, encourage me, lift my spirits, make me laugh and enrich my life.
 I see you, and I am so very grateful for the ways you make my soul blossom and make my life more beautiful.